 Every person who owns, operates, or allows the use of a residential indoor wood burning appliance in the Metro Vancouver region must comply with Best Burning Practices as set out in

 To reduce emissions from residential indoor wood burning, the Metro Vancouver Regional District (MVRD) Board adopted

-Metro Vancouver Regional District Residential Indoor Wood Burning Emission Regulation Bylaw 1303, 2020.
+Metro Vancouver Regional District Residential Indoor Wood Burning Emission Regulation Bylaw 1303, 2020 in March 2020.
 This bylaw is intended to reduce impacts to health and the environment of residential wood smoke.
-Users of indoor wood burning appliances are required to use best burning practices when operating their appliance (see

 Bylaw 1303, 2020 - A Bylaw to Regulate the Discharge of Air Contaminants from Residential Indoor Wood Burning Appliances

 Phased-in Bylaw Requirements